 When using a database, the most common way to interact with it, is to use SQL queries.
 If you want to move 14 dollars from Bob's account to Mary's account with simple SQL, you can do so using the following:

 UPDATE accounts SET balance = balance - 14.00 WHERE owner = 'Bob'; UPDATE accounts SET balance = balance + 14.00 WHERE owner = 'Mary';

-But you have to also make sure that Bob actually has enough money (or credit) on his account.
-It's also important that if anything fails then none of the transactions happen.
-In an application program, the preceding code snippet becomes:
+However, you also have to make sure that Bob actually has enough money (or credit) in his account.
+Note that if anything fails, then none of the transactions will happen.
+In an application program, this is how the preceding code snippet will be modified:

-UPDATE will succeed by updating zero rows.
-If any of the checks fail, you should do a
+UPDATE command will succeed by updating zero rows.
+If any of the checks fail, you should do

 ROLLBACK instead of